Healthy Asian Spring Rolls

 Spring roll filling

-Now that you understand how to make spring rolls, lets discuss what to put inside of them.
 We call these hydrating spring rolls because the ingredients inside the rice paper have a high percentage of water content, and can actually help you stay hydrated.
 Being active outdoors can quickly leave you dehydrated, especially if you’re in a hot desert environment.
 In addition to drinking a lot of water, you can get some hydration from the foods you eat.
-Water-rich fruits and vegetables provide you with natural sugars, amino acids, mineral salts and vitamins that are lost in exercise.
+Water-rich fruits and vegetables provide natural sugars, amino acids, mineral salts and vitamins that are lost in exercise.

 Hydrating spring rolls are a fantastic wilderness snack or lunch!
-Not only are the flavors vibrant and refreshing, but you’re actually eating something healthy filled with key nutrients.
+Not only are the flavors vibrant and refreshing, but you are actually eating something healthy filled with key nutrients.
 Sick of eating trail bars?
 Pack Hydrating Spring Rolls!
 Have a gluten sensitivity?
 Spring rolls!
 Looking for a healthy alternative to fatty snacks?
 Spring Rolls!
-Weather you’re at home or on the trail, this recipe is too delicious to pass up!
+At home or on the trail, this recipe is too delicious to pass up!

 The best high water content fruits